 Based on these works and other pieces introduced by other artists, experts point out such critical characteristics and key ideas of this movement as:

 - the combination of various art genres like dramatic art, music, visual art, and sculpture in one piece of performance art;

 - the use of an artist’s body as the key tool and base for the performance;

 - a high level of involvement of the audience in the performance that appears due to the live manner of development of the piece.

-It should be noted that the performance art can be notably challenging for the audience to watch, as, in these pieces, artists often display unpleasant and disputable aspects of the social life trying to attract the public attention to these issues.
-A great example of such piece is the already mentioned performance Cut Piece by Yoko Ono in which she pointed out such significant problem of the modern society as the disrespectful treatment of the female body that is often seen not as a person but as an object.
-Notably, the audience played a significant role in the development of this piece as every viewer participated in the process of the artist’s body unveiling and, thus, was able to feel the responsibility for every similar event.
+It should be noted that the performance art can be notably challenging for the audience to watch, as, in these pieces, artists often display unpleasant and disputable aspects of social life, trying to attract public attention to these issues.
+A great example of such a piece is the already mentioned performance Cut Piece by Yoko Ono, in which she pointed out such a significant problem of modern society as the disrespectful treatment of the female body that is often seen not as a person but as an object.
+Notably, the audience played a significant role in the development of this piece as every viewer participated in the process of the artist’s body unveiling and, thus, felt the responsibility for every similar event.